California Utility Says Equipment Sparked Thomas Wildfire

 Edison hasn’t determined if its equipment started the second ignition point nearly 6 miles (10 km) away.

+The admission was made as red flag warnings for increased fire danger went up across the state amid dry, gusty winds.

-Fire officials declined to comment on Edison’s statement because no official cause of the fire has been determined.
+Fire officials declined to comment on Edison’s statement because no official cause of the blaze has been determined.
 A multi-agency investigation is continuing.

-Investigators were looking at “every possibility” ranging from weather to human or even animal factors, and the nearly year-long probe probably won’t be completed for another 30 days, Ventura County fire Capt.
+Investigators were looking at “every possibility” ranging from weather to human or even animal factors, and the nearly year-long probe probably won’t be completed for at least another 30 days, Ventura County fire Capt.
 Stan Ziegler said.

 The Thomas Fire was the second-largest in California history, scorching 440 square miles (1,140 sq. km.) and destroying more than 1,000 buildings in Ventura and Santa Barbara counties.
 Two people died.